giuliodondi/kOS-ShuttleEntrySim/README.md

 # Setup

-## Controls

-Disregard if you use a controller or flight stick.
-If using the keyboard I suggest you modify the control mappings in this way:
-- pitch axis controlled by the W-S keys
-- roll axis controlled with A-D
-- yaw axis controlled by Q-E

-These changes are nto required by the script, they bring the principal axes of control (pitch and roll) right under your fingertips making it easier to fly the approach segment.

 ## Setting up the Space Shuttle in the VAB

-### IF you use my fork of Space Shuttle System the control surfaces will come already configured.

 **IMPORTANT**
 These scripts are not magic and rely on the Shuttle being easy to control.
 I can give you hints on what to look out for but ultimately it will be